BasicWolf/archived-kaylee/doc/firststeps.rst

 Server and Nodes
 ----------------

-Kaylee is divided in two parts: the server-side Python brains which controls the tasks distribution and results collection and the client-side (browser-side) JavaScript Nodes which do the dirty computation work.
+Kaylee is divided in two parts: the server-side Python brains which control the tasks distribution, the results (solutions) collection and the client-side Nodes communication processes.

 The server performs the following routines: